abhijit-c/LatinTranslations/Pliny/letters/emperortrajan.md

 - *dubitabam* from *dubito, dubitare* is 1st singular imperfect active indicative, meaning to doubt.
 - *esset* is 3rd singular imperfect active subjunctive.
-This is subjunctive because it's an indepedent potential clause.
+This is subjunctive because it's inside indirect speech.
 - *faterentur* from *fateor, fateri, fassus sum* is 3rd plural imperfect subjunctive, meaning to admit/confess (w/ACC) or praise (w/DAT).
-This is subjunctive because it is a relative clause of characteristic, operating off of indefinate antecedent *qualecumque*.
+This is subjunctive because it's inside indirect speech.
 - *debere* from *debeo, debere, debui, debitus* is the present active infinitve, meaning to owe.
 This sets off indirect speech with head verb *dubitabam*.
 - *puniri* from *punio, punire, punivi, punitus* is the present infinitive, meaning to punish.

-    For nor was I doubting that, whatsoever it may be which they confessed, their persistance and inflexible stubborness ought to be punished.
+    For nor was I doubting, whatsoever it was which they confessed, that their persistance and inflexible stubborness certainly ought to be punished.

 11. *Fuerunt alii similis amentiae, quos, quia ciues Romani erant, adnotaui in urbem remittendos.*

 - *fuerunt* is 3rd plural perfect active indicative.
+- *similis amentiae* is a genitive of description.
 - *erant* is 3rd plural imperfect active indicative.
 - *adnotaui* from *adnoto, adnotare* is 1st singular perfect active indicative, meaning to now/jot down or to notice.
 - *remittendos* from *remitto, remittere, remisi, remissus* is the future passive participle, meaning to send back.
-I think this is just the su
+This is the gerundive.

-    Some people have been of similar madness, whom, because they were Roman citizens, I designated to be sent back into the city.
+    Some people have been of similar madness, whom, because they were Roman citizens, I designated them as ought to be returned into the city.

-12. *Moxipso tractatu, ut fieri solet, diffundente se crimine plures species inciderunt.*
+12. *Mox ipso tractatu, ut fieri solet, diffundente se crimine plures species inciderunt.*

 - *moxipso* is kill, I think instead it's *mox ipso*.